willmontaraces/SeleneNANOlabs/selene-soc/selene-xilinx-vcu118/README.txt

   ---------------------------------
 You can connect the VCU118 board to the Local Area Network using an ethernet cable.
 Assuming that your PC is also connected to the LAN, you can connect to the board using any unique IP address assigned to the board.
 The default EDCL IP address configured in the HW is 192.168.0.51.
-You can change this to any unique IP address by editing the eth_test.tcl.
+You can change this to any unique IP address by editing the eth_config.tcl.

 The command is edcl <Unique IP address>.